WICG/view-transitions/nested-explainer.md

 - What should be the opt-in/opt-out model etc?
 Should we just change the current thing and rely on DOM?
 Add a CSS property?
 What's the default?
 - What happens to scrollbars?
 Are they content (and would thus appear behind nested elements)?
 If they are captured, the scroll position will change during the animation...
 What's the best model?

+## Status
+Currently due to the open issues and the complexity this adds to developers using this feature, layered capture is not actively pursued.
+This means that in order to use nested view transitions, the developers would have to manually copy over the relevant CSS properties themselves.